Table of contents

 The Biology and Lifecycle of Bald-faced Hornet Removal

 The hornet queen and her offspring range in size from 13mm to 20mm.
 The queen is usually the largest yellow jacket in the colony.
 In the spring, fertilized queens overwinter in protected places.
-Bald-faced hornets overwinter in hollow trees, rock piles, under bark and in the walls and attics of buildings.
-In the spring they become active and begin to build their nests.
+Bald-faced hornets overwinter in hollow trees, rock piles, under bark, and buildings’ walls and attics.
+In the spring, they become active and begin to build their nests.

 Baldfaced-Hornet Removal Tips

 Bald-faced hornets are very aggressive when it comes to protecting their nest.
 Contact an expert to remove your bald-faced hornet nest safely with a guarantee and at a reasonable cost.
 Individuals without medical concerns and with a degree of daring could attempt to exterminate the colony nest.